 Factors to consider when publishing and sharing data include:

 Research data can be published in data journals or stored in data repositories and linked from journals.
 Open data are research output such as software and datasets licensed for re-use.
 The Open Data Handbook gives advice on legal, social and technical aspects of open data.

 See the Open data subject guide for more detail on platforms to share data.

 Data journals focus primarily on data, not analysis, but can include links to articles.
 They are often open access and offer fast peer review.
 Examples include:

 Digital Object Identifiers (DOIs) are unique identifiers that provide persistent access to published articles, datasets, software versions and a range of other research inputs and outputs.
-If you store data in a repository it will be allocated a DOI to enable the data to be cited.
+If you store data in a repository it will typically be allocated a DOI to enable the data to be cited.

 DataCite registers and allocates DOIs for datasets, images, software and other research material enabling the location, identification and citation of research data.

 The Digital Curation Centre provide examples for how to cite data and datasets within scholarly literature, another dataset, or any other research object: How to cite datasets and link to publications